Local COVID-19 Info & Resources (Ann Arbor)

 Ann Arbor Public Schools

 AAPS COVID-19 school updates.
 Free meals for all kids, see below.
-AAPS registration for summer programs.
+School resumes online 9/8.
+Choose between two school class connected options, virtual only or with return to school when campus reopens, or virtual only.
 For any tech issues, contact the AAPS ITD HelpDesk (for parents) at 734-997-1222 If your student needs internet, a tablet, or laptop, please complete the tech survey.
-Free or low cost internet for AAPS families.
+Free or low cost internet for AAPS families